agile-ts/documentation/docs/packages/core/Installation.md

 ```bash npm2yarn
 npm install @agile-ts/core
 ```
-If you prefer following a Quick Start Guide, which guides you through the process of installing AgileTs in a specific UI-Framework. 🚀
+In case you prefer following a Quick Start Guide, which guides you through the process of installing AgileTs in a specific UI-Framework:
 - [React/React-Native](../../quick_start/React.md)
 - [Vue](../../quick_start/Vue.md)
 - [Angular](../../quick_start/Angular.md)